-2019 UFC TV Preview
+2021 UFC TV Preview

 The Ultimate Fighting Championship was first set up in the early nineties.
 The aim was to bring fighters together from different disciplines such as Boxing, Thai Boxing, Judo and Jujitsu to fight in a no-holds-barred knock-out contest over the course of one evening.
-For many years the sport was banned in most countries until rule changes brought it more in line with other Martial Arts forms.
-Move forward to 2019 and UFC fighters are some of the most skilled in the world, often mastering several disciplines including kickboxing, jujitsu and wrestling.
+For many years the sport was banned in most countries until rule changes brought it more in line with other Martial Art forms.
+Move forward to 2021 and UFC fighters are some of the most skilled in the world, often mastering several disciplines including kickboxing, karate and wrestling.
 Contests are either decided on submission, knock-out or a points calculation after several rounds.

-How to Stream UFC Fight Night in Australia
+How to Stream UFC in Australia

-Kayo Sports will be your home for every UFC Fight Night in 2019, showing every event live and in high definition.
+Kayo Sports will be your home for every UFC Fight Night in 2021, showing every event live and in high definition.
 Kayo offers live streaming options via ESPN on a variety of devices and browsers, including PCs and Macs, iOS and Android phones and tablets, Apple and Telstra TV, as well as the popular Google Chromecast, Safari, Firefox, Chrome and Microsoft Edge, with more apps and platforms soon to be added.

 Kayo Sports also offers an array of great features which will make your UFC viewing experience even better.
 Every fight will be displayed in High Definition, giving you greater clarity as you watch the best in the world go about their business, while the No Spoilers option allows fans to hide all outcomes so you won’t know the result before you’ve watched an event.
 It’s a very handy feature if don’t want to know the outcome before you’ve had a chance to watch an important event On Demand.

 UFC Holloway v Kattar Live TV Fixtures (Sydney time)